mnmainguy/AIOps/README.md

 # Go to ArgoCD UI in web browser by navigating to <ARGOCD_SERVER> URL in browser, login with username and password

+# To deploy MNIST, click sync on the following environments:
+# mnist-prod, mnist-train, mnist-test
 ```

+## Setup of MNIST Example application: